groovestation31785/fitsapp/README.md

 I was able to work on this app on and off since Saturday morning.
 This is the final product that I came up with.
 The client can register with the site.
 There is an option to register as a trainer.
 After registering, the user can create new messages and send them to another user.
 The user can also see any messages sent to them.

 ## For the future...
+* Although I wrote tests, there are many that are failing.
+Whenever I was testing an aspect of the app that required BCrypt, RSpec would not recognize password digest(=) vs password(=).
 * There would be more of a differentiation between a user and a trainer, except for a true or false value in the database.
+There are no apparent differences in functionality or options.
 * When making a new message, the writer must type the full name of the recipient with complete accuracy (spelling, capitalization, etc.).
 The message is not valid if the name is not exactly correct.
 * Adding JavaScript would have made the look more dynamic with jQuery and AJAX.